 There can be no assurance that the market price of our common stock will not decline below its present market price.
 Additionally, there may not be an active trading market for our common stock, Series A Preferred Stock or depositary shares representing interests in our Series B Preferred Stock.
 The market prices of biotechnology companies have been and are likely to continue to be highly volatile.
 Fluctuations in our operating results and general market conditions for biotechnology stocks could have a significant impact on the volatility of our stock price or the existence of an active trading market for our common stock, Series A Preferred Stock or depositary shares representing interests in our Series B Preferred Stock.
 We have experienced significant volatility in the price of our common stock.
-From January 1, 2023, through August 3, 2023, the share price of our Series A Preferred Stock has ranged from a high of \$25.31 to a low of \$23.12.
-From January 1, 2023, through August 3, 2023, the share price of our common stock has ranged from a high of \$25.37 to a low of \$22.75.
+From January 1, 2023, through August 3, 2023, the share price of our common stock has ranged from a high of \$23.51 to a low of \$15.21.
+From January 1, 2023, through August 3, 2023, the share price of our Series A Preferred Stock has ranged from a high of \$25.48 to a low of \$23.12.
+From January 1, 2023, through August 3, 2023, the share price of our Series B Preferred Stock has ranged from a high of \$25.37 to a low of \$22.75.
 Additionally, we have two significant holders of our common stock that could affect the liquidity of our stock and have a significant negative impact on our stock price if the holders were to quickly sell their ownership positions.